plotly/plotly.py/doc/python/colorscales.md

 fig.show()
 ```

-### Custom Colorbar Title, Labels, and Ticks with Graph Objects
+### Custom Color bar Title, Labels, and Ticks with Graph Objects

-Like axes, you can customize the colorbar ticks, labels, and values with `ticks`, `ticktext`, and `tickvals`.
+Like axes, you can customize the color bar ticks, labels, and values with `ticks`, `ticktext`, and `tickvals`.

 ```python
 import plotly.graph_objects as go